wilsonliaows/docs/developing-connectors/http-v2.md

 Once all required fields are filled in, we're able to click `Send request`.
 Workato sends the request you've built to the app, and provides the full response back.
 In the following, we see that there's an error with the country we sent to Eventbrite as they only accept 2 character country codes.

-![Request error due to wrong country code value](/assets/images/developing-connectors/http/request-error.png) *Request error due to wrong coutnry code value*
+![Request error due to wrong country code value](/assets/images/developing-connectors/http/request-error.png) *Request error due to wrong country code value*

 Changing the country value from "USA" to "US" should resolve that.
 Click on `Back` to edit the JSON request, then on `Send request` again.
 Our request should be successful this time.